berkhacimolla/Assignment_3_Machine_Learning_Course_NTNU/README.md

-# Fashion MNIST Classification with Convolutional Neural Networks (CNNs)
+# Fashion MNIST Classification with Fully connected Neural Netweork and Convolutional Neural Networks (CNNs)

 This project demonstrates image classification on the Fashion MNIST dataset using convolutional neural networks (CNNs) built with TensorFlow and Keras.
-The project explores improvements in model generalization and performance by comparing an initial NN model with an optimized CNN version that incorporates regularization techniques.
+The project explores improvements in model generalization and performance by comparing an initial fully connected Neural Network model with an optimized CNN version that incorporates regularization techniques.

 ## Project Overview